everest-engineering/terraform-kubernetes-hazelcast/README.md

 2. Initialize Terraform to download required plugins `terraform init`
 3. Run `plan` to find out all resources that are going to be created `terraform plan`
 4. Run `apply` to create those resources `terraform apply`
 5. Deploy a hazelcast client pod and verify the connection.
-More on that at #clients section
+More details about this are [here](#connecting-to-the-hazelcast-cluster-running-inside-kubernetes)
 6. Make sure to destroy them once you are done exploring using `terraform destroy`

 ## Connecting to the Hazelcast cluster running inside Kubernetes